 NOTE: Lockdown’s former branches have closed.
 Their current branch is located at Orchard Gateway.

-What’s also good is that the final puzzle-solving step always involves room interaction instead of digital submission, bringing teams back into the physical setting.
-There are also fun physical flourishes and hands-on interaction, so the rooms certainly aren’t constrained by that digital aspect.
+What’s good is that the final puzzle-solving step always involves room interaction instead of digital submission, bringing teams back into the physical setting.
+There are also fun physical flourishes and hands-on interaction, so the rooms aren’t constrained by that digital aspect.